chrisnmorrison/openmastery/learn/java/fundamentals/comparing-data-types.md

 A few things happened here.
 Let's break it down.

 Why did we use, for example, `Integer` instead of `int`?
 In Java, remember that `int` is a primitive type. `Integer` is what's called a wrapper class, and it allows us to treat an integer value as an `object`.
 If you don't understand objects yet, don't worry.
-In essence, this allows us to provide additional functionality to variables, by attaching `methods` and `attributes` to objects.
-In this case, `Integer.SIZE` looks for an attribute called SIZE, which is a pre-defined attribute in the JDK. `.SIZE` is the size of the object in RAM (random access memory) in **bits**.
+This allows us to provide additional functionality to variables by attaching `methods` and `attributes` to objects.
+Here, `Integer.SIZE` looks for an attribute called SIZE, which is a pre-defined attribute in the JDK. `.SIZE` is the size of the object in RAM (random access memory) in **bits**.

 Since the `.SIZE` is in bits, and there are 8 bits in a byte, we divide by 8 (e.g. `Long.SIZE/8`).
 RAM is not measured in bits.
 Rather, it is measured in bytes (e.g. kilobytes, gigabytes).